VictoriaVasys/grab_bag/README.md

 # GRAB BAG
 ## The hottest new way to store and share your files

-View it live at: https://grabbag.herokuapp.com/
+View it live at: https://grabbag.herokuapp.com/ (Login as admin with **username: Admin, password: banana**)

 ### Setup